-The above-mentioned annex to the Investment Control Act distinguishes between particularly sensitive sectors, for which an additional materiality threshold of 10% applies, and other sectors, for which only the materiality thresholds of 25% and 50% apply, respectively.

-The highly sensitive sectors subject to the 10%, 25% and 50% thresholds (exhaustively) are as follows:

-- defence goods and technologies; - the operation of critical energy infrastructure; - the operation of critical digital infrastructure, especially 5G infrastructure; - water; - the operation of systems securing the data sovereignty of the Republic of Austria; and - research and development in the fields of medicinal products, vaccines, medicinal devices and personal protective equipment.

-Other sectors subject to the 25% and 50% thresholds, in which a threat to security or public order might arise, are as follows:

-- critical infrastructure (ie, facilities, systems, plants, processes, networks or parts of them) in certain fields, such as energy, information technology, traffic and transport, health, finance and the chemical industry, among others; - critical technologies and dual-use goods, such as AI, robotics, semiconductors and nano-technologies, among others; - security of supply with critical resources, such as energy supply, supply of raw materials, food, vaccines and other medicinal products, among others; - access to sensitive information or personal data, including the possibility to control such; and - freedom and plurality of the media.
+The above-mentioned annex to the Investment Control Act distinguishes between particularly sensitive sectors, for which an additional materiality threshold of 10 per cent applies, and other sectors, for which only the materiality thresholds of 25 per cent and 50 per cent apply, respectively.
+The highly sensitive sectors subject to the 10 per cent, 25 per cent and 50 per cent thresholds (exhaustively) are as follows: - defence goods and technologies; - the operation of critical energy infrastructure; - the operation of critical digital infrastructure, especially 5G infrastructure; - water; - the operation of systems securing the data sovereignty of the Republic of Austria; and - research and development in the fields of medicinal products, vaccines, medicinal devices and personal protective equipment.
+Other sectors subject to the 25 per cent and 50 per cent thresholds, in which a threat to security or public order might arise, are as follows: - critical infrastructure (ie, facilities, systems, plants, processes, networks or parts of them) in certain fields, such as energy, information technology, traffic and transport, health, finance and the chemical industry, among others; - critical technologies and dual-use goods, such as AI, robotics, semiconductors and nanotechnologies, among others; - security of supply with critical resources, such as energy supply, supply of raw materials, food, vaccines and other ••• LEXOLOGY ••• Getting the Deal Through © Copyright 2006 - 2021 Law Business Research medicinal products, among others; - · access to sensitive information or personal data, including the possibility to control such; and - freedom and plurality of the media.